 Software like StereoPhotoMaker let you visualize these files, and convert them to other formats

-To create the videos, I’m using a heavily modified script from Ugo Capeto’s site.
+To create the videos, I’m using a heavily modified script given back to Ugo Capeto’s site for the oldest photos, and my own tools that you can find on GitHub for the latest ones.

 Enjoy my photos in 3D!